What is the best turtle heat lamp?

 - Screen top with locking clips

-In this section, we’ll explore some of the technicalities behind the turtle basking light.
-This is an essential read for first-timers.
+In this section, we’ll explore some of the technicalities behind the turtle heat lamp and basking light.

 In the first and most basic upgrade, you can find lamps that generate visible light in addition to the heat.
 The GE Heat Lamp 48069 is one of the best in this category.